AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Player Positioning**░░░░░░░░░░░

-Click "Configuration" on the bottom right of the screen.
+Click "Configuration" bottom using your VR hand laser and pull the controllers trigger.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/ba61db39-be11-43a5-b335-3a8d4378c2f3)